akatiggerx04/apod/README.md

 # Astronomy Picture of The Day

-Alternative front page to apod.nasa.gov (Still uses NASA's API, this is not a mirror site).
+Alternative front page to apod.nasa.gov.